Germain Ifedi: Seattle Seahawks

 On May 6, 2016, Ifedi signed a four-year deal worth $8.27 million overall with a $4.2 million signing bonus.
 Ifedi made his first career start and NFL debut on October 2, 2016, against the New York Jets in Week 4 after missing September due to an ankle injury.
+As a rookie, he appeared in and started 13 regular season games and both of the Seahawks' playoff games.

 Ifedi entered his second season in 2017 as the Seahawks starting right tackle, starting in all 16 games.
-Ifedi led the league in penalties with 16, after committing only 6 in 13 starts playing at Guard in 2016.
+Ifedi led the league in penalties with 16.

+In the 2018 season, Ifedi appeared in and started 15 regular season games and the Seahawks' one playoff game.

 On May 3, 2019, the Seahawks declined the fifth-year option on Ifedi's contract, making him a free agent in 2020.
+In the 2019 season, he appeared in and started all 16 regular season games and both of the Seahawks' playoff games.

 Chicago Bears

 On April 1, 2020, Ifedi signed with the Chicago Bears on a one-year deal.
 He was placed on the reserve/COVID-19 list by the team on November 3, 2020, and activated three days later.
 He started in all 16 games for the Bears in 2020, 10 at right guard and six at right tackle.

 On April 1, 2021, Ifedi re-signed with the Bears.
 He suffered a knee injury in Week 5 and was placed on injured reserve on October 13.
 He was activated on December 20.
+In the 2021 season, he appeared in nine games and started two.

 Atlanta Falcons

 On April 6, 2022, Ifedi signed a one-year contract with the Atlanta Falcons.
+In the 2022 season, he appeared in all 17 games for Atlanta, mainly in a special teams role.
+Ifedi re-signed with the team on March 22, 2023.
+He was released by Atlanta on May 16.

+Detroit Lions

+On May 23, 2023, Ifedi signed with the Detroit Lions.
+He was released on August 27.

+Buffalo Bills

+On August 30, 2023, Ifedi signed with the Buffalo Bills.
+He was released on December 28 and re-signed to the practice squad two days later.
+Ifedi was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

+Cleveland Browns

+On April 18, 2024, Ifedi signed with the Cleveland Browns.
+He was released on August 27, and re-signed to the practice squad.
+Ifedi was promoted to the active roster on September 25.

+Miami Dolphins

+On August 3, 2025, Ifedi signed with the Miami Dolphins.
+He was placed on season-ending injured reserve on August 14, due to a triceps tear.